Awards, Recognition, and Professional Associations

 U.S. News and World Report Best Children's Hospital

-Penn State Children's Hospital has been ranked in eight specialties in U.S. News & World Report's 2015-16 Best Children's Hospitals rankings.
+Penn State Children's Hospital has been ranked in five specialties in U.S. News & World Report's 2016-17 Best Children's Hospitals rankings.

 The Magnet Recognition Program recognizes health care organizations that demonstrate excellence in nursing practice and adherence to national standards for the organization and delivery of nursing services.
 It is the highest level of recognition the American Nurses Credentialing Center (ANCC) affords to organized nursing services in the national and international health care communities.

 Best Doctors® in America

 Founded in 1989 by doctors affiliated with the renowned Harvard University School of Medicine, Best Doctors is the leader in helping people get the best medical care.
 View the list of Penn State Hershey physicians recognized by Best Doctors.